-The Treasure Data CLI (‘Command Line Interface’ or ‘Toolbelt’) allows you to create databases and tables, import/export data into/from the tables, set and modify the table schema, issue queries, monitor job status, view and download job results, create schedule queries, and much more.
+The Arm Treasure Data CLI (‘Command Line Interface’ or ‘Toolbelt’) allows you to create databases and tables, import or export data into and from the tables, set and modify the table schema, issue queries, monitor job status, view and download job results, create schedule queries, and much more.

 Install the Treasure Data Toolbelt to set up your local workstation with

 td, the Treasure Data command-line client.
-Please refer to the Installing the Treasure Data CLI documentation page for information on how to install the CLI in various environments.
+Refer to Installing the Treasure Data CLI for information on how to install the CLI in various environments.

 td command from your command line.
 The next you need to setup the credentials for your account.